DrAlexLiu/OctoPrint-PiNozCam/AI/Model/README.md

 If you want to test the setup without using local streaming, you can change the streaming mode to use local pictures instead.

-Open the configuration or the script where the `use_streaming` variable is set and modify it:
+Open the script monitor.py where the `use_streaming` variable is set and modify it:

 ```python
 use_streaming=False